J.D. Bowen, Ph.D.

 POLS 2140 - The American Presidency

-Credit(s): 3 Credits
+3 Credits

 An examination of the institution of the presidency, and the ways the President marshals his political resources to provide leadership to American society.
+As the leader of the free world, the President embraces values and should provide moral leadership.
+This course compels students to think critically about the moral values the President is employing to guide his decisions and shape his leadership.

 POLS 2150 - Race and Politics

-Credit(s): 3 Credits
+3 Credits

 This course explores the dynamics of race and ethnicity in American political life.
 How has race shaped American political life?
 What role do political institutions play in constructing and maintaining racial categories?
 Can we use these institutions to overcome racial boundaries?
 Fulfills the A&S Diversity in the U.S. requirement.

-POLS 2200 - U.S. State and Urban Politics
+POLS 2200 - State and Local Politics

-Credit(s): 3 Credits
+3 Credits

-This course examines American state and urban political institutions, politics, and policy.
+This course examines American state and local political institutions, politics, and policy.
 We will evaluate policy relating to housing and land use, income and economic inequality, morality, education, and social welfare.
 Each section will focus on issues of race, gender, representation, and access to government for historically underrepresented groups.

 POLS 2220 - Urban Politics

-Credit(s): 3 Credits
+3 Credits

 This course offers an overview of the politics of American cities.
 It examines the economic, social, and political interaction of different individuals and institutions in an urban environment, provides basic knowledge of American cities.
 We further examine the interaction and conflict between cities and suburban areas.